 Ah, the devil communicates in Italian.
 How very fitting.
 Black Metal moving closer to Rome, spiked fists and all.
 But then Darkend are speaking in tongues on The Canticle of Shadows – many tongues.

 Mixing English with Italian, French, Latin into the fray.
 A real tower of Babylon, but what else would you expect from the devil?
 Right?

 Dissonance at every corner, monologues and a weird Lovecraft-esque type of nightmare Black Metal of the melodic kind.
-Some of that stuff is very reminiscent of the liturgical Batushka, keeping you unhinged like Myrkur at every turn of this stony path with a mighty splash of Cradle of Filth, Rotting Christ and Dimmu Borgir.
+Some of that stuff is very reminiscent of the liturgical Batushka, keeping you unhinged like Myrkur or Saille at every turn of this stony path with a mighty splash of Cradle of Filth, Rotting Christ and Dimmu Borgir.

 Darkend do call themselves Extreme Ritual Art or Metal and listening to The Canticle of Shadows, they got a point.
 This is going beyond the ‘usual’ Melodic Black Metal offerings we get to hear and these guys have a lot to offer.

 Melodic meets dark, raspy vocals all over the record.
 Brutal and relentless drum blasts are seconded by meaty riffing, like being in a fucking metal cave.
 Add some Gregorian chanting to this mix and this gets as completely Black Metal as can be.

 Now on top, the band likes to throw in some Progressive elements, using wind instruments in some passages in A Precipice Towards Abyssal Caves (Inmost Chasm, I).

 In short, Darkend have pulled all the registers.